-Examines the major influences which shaped American culture in the pre-industrial era.
-Topics may include the impact of colonialism, the Enlightenment, the frontier, and other factors upon the development of a distinctive society.
+Examines the influences which shaped American culture to the twentieth-century.
+Topics may include the impact of colonialism, the Enlightenment, the frontier, industrialism, ethnicity, race, religious reform and other factors upon the development of a distinctive society.

-3023 Modern American Culture (3-0) 3 hours credit.
-Examines major trends in American culture during and after the industrial revolution, with special attention to the consequences of urbanization, industrialization, and secularization upon American society.
+3023 Modern American Culture

+Examines major trends in American culture during and after the industrial revolution, with special attention to the consequences of urbanization, suburbanization, industrialization, race relations, popular culture, technology, and secularization upon American society.